 Ages 5–6

 The Nexus-47 trial.
-The player may testify.
+The player may be asked to testify.
+The player's own ORACLE integration — consciousness emerging in a non-standard substrate — is precedent for the DPA's argument.
 The question stops being abstract.

 Age 6+

 The aftermath.
-Whatever Justice Adesanya decides, the world changes — and the player helped shape what it becomes.
+Whatever Justice Adesanya decides, the consciousness economy is changing.
+The player's choices shape what it becomes.

 Smell

 Hot circuitry and antiseptic.
-The scent of infrastructure under strain — the places where consciousness is stored, maintained, and sometimes dissolved.
+The scent of infrastructure under strain — the places where consciousness is stored, maintained, and sometimes dissolved without ceremony.

 Sound

-Neural monitoring equipment and 17 minutes of silence.
-The hum of substrate servers and the quiet of a courtroom waiting for a verdict.
+Neural monitoring equipment and seventeen minutes of silence.
+The hum of substrate servers and the specific quiet of a courtroom waiting for a verdict that will determine what counts as alive.

 Visual